nunobrum/spicelib/README.md

     * Fixing Issue #235 and #236 - Inconsistent formulas in montecarlo.py and in tolerance_deviations.py
     * Fixing Issue #233 and #234 - `run_server` enhancements and platform compatibility
     * Fixing Issue #224 - Allow maintenance of `.control` sections
-    * Fixing Issue #219 - Provide an option for defining the directory in which spice is executed
+    * Fixing Issue #219 - Provides an option for defining the directory in which spice is executed
     * Fixing Issue #218 - Allow reading of multiple plots from 1 raw file
     * Fixing Issue #214 - Netlist concatenations are badly interpreted
     * Fixing Issue #213 - Add support for Verilog A elements